 When you enter a legal contract with another party, you expect them to keep to the terms of the agreement.
 If they do not, then they are in breach of contract.
-If you have dedicated significant resources or time to a purchase or project, you may be entitled compensation.
+If you have dedicated significant resources or time to a purchase or project, you may be entitled to compensation.
+Either party can avoid breaches in contracts by working with contract attorneys that can draft up bulletproof agreements.

 At Stone and Sallus, our Los Angeles breach of contract attorneys can walk you through the process of maximizing recovery for losses and fight to prove direct and indirect damages.